Sampaguitas/eslint-plugin-codesink/README.md

 };
 ```

-## Developer Guide

-If you fork or clone this project, create a `settings.json` file inside the .vscode folder located in the root directory of your project and paste the following code:
+If you fork or clone this project, create a `settings.json` file inside the `.vscode` folder located in the root directory of your project and paste the following code:

 ```json
 {